I’m interested in becoming accredited

 We provide more information on these options and technical connectivity through the application assessment process.

-Your organisation must assign sufficient staff to ensure your full compliance with our expectations as part of your business.
-As part of the application process, your organisation will be asked to nominate the following personnel:
+The organisation must assign sufficient staff to ensure full compliance with our expectations as stated in the Agreement.
+Accredited Bodies are expected to have personnel nominated to undertake the following roles:

 - NSS users (number of staff depends on operational requirements)—these staff have access to the National Police Checking Service Support System (NSS) to handle the submission, monitoring and retrieval of checks and other administrative tasks such as downloading reports.